Dyeing: Space dyeing

-Today, whilst garment dyeing is a diffusely employed as an industrial technique around the globe, predominantly in the production of vintage style cotton garments and by fast fashion suppliers, complex garment dyeing is still practiced almost exclusively in Italy, by a handful of premium brands and suppliers who remain committed to the art.

 Related terms

 There are several terms associated with the process of dyeing:

 Affinity

 Affinity refers to the chemical attraction between two elements or substances, leading to their inclination to unite or combine, as observed between fiber and dyestuff.

 Bleeding

 Materials that exhibit bleeding tendencies may lead to the staining of white or light-colored fabrics in contact with them while in a wet state.
 The phenomenon of color fading from a fabric or yarn upon immersion in water, solvent, or a comparable liquid medium, arises due to inadequate dyeing or the utilization of inferior quality dyes.

 Staining

 Fabric can experience undesired color absorption, resulting in staining, when exposed to water, dry-cleaning solvent, or similar liquids containing unintended dyestuffs or coloring materials.
 Additionally, direct contact with other dyed materials may cause color transfer through bleeding or sublimation.

 Stripping

 Stripping is a method used to partially or entirely remove color from dyed textile materials.
 It can also be utilized as a reprocessing technique to correct imperfect dyeing.